-3.3.1 Readme Files and Common Driver Example Features
+3.3 Driver Examples: Readme Files and Common Features

-There is a separate <example_name>readme file for each of the examples.
+Details about the driver examples are provided in the readme files in the example projects.
+There is a separate <example\name>\readme file for each of the examples.
 These files are added to your CCS project when you use the Resource Explorer to create a project.
-You can open the <example_name>readme file within CCS.
-The <example_name>readme files contain the following types of information:
+You can open the <example\name>\readme file within CCS.
+The <example\name>\readme files contain the following types of information: